Great Lakes Stories

 Lake Huron

-Often overlooked, Huron offers diverse fishing from world-class Atlantic salmon opportunities in the St. Marys River to excellent walleye and bass fishing in Georgian Bay.
-The lake’s many islands create protected waters that fish well even in challenging conditions.
+Often overlooked, which is a mistake.
+World-class Atlantic salmon in the St. Marys River.
+Excellent walleye and bass in Georgian Bay.
+Many islands create protected water that fishes well even when conditions get rough.

 Lake Erie

 The walleye factory.
-Erie’s relatively shallow, warm waters produce prolific walleye populations that support one of the most active charter fleets in North America.
-The lake also hosts excellent smallmouth bass and steelhead fishing, particularly in the eastern basin and tributaries.
+Shallow, warm, productive.
+Supports one of the most active charter fleets in North America.
+Also hosts excellent smallmouth and steelhead in the eastern basin and tributaries.

 Lake Ontario

-The eastern anchor of the Great Lakes produces excellent salmon fishing, with both chinook and Atlantic salmon available.
-The lake’s deep waters also hold trophy lake trout, and its tributaries host strong steelhead runs.
+Excellent salmon fishing with both chinook and Atlantic salmon available.
+Deep waters hold trophy lake trout.
+Tributaries host strong steelhead runs.
+The eastern anchor of the system and consistently underrated.

 Stories from the Deep